ManjuLanjewar/VSD_HDP/README.md

 #### CMOS VTC

+- MOSFET as a Switch
      - CMOS VTC defines the delays of cell.
      - A CMOS acts like a switch.
        o device is off (With infinite 'Off' resistance) and no current flows from source to drain when |Vgs|<|Vt|
        o device is ON (with finite 'On' resistance) when |Vgs|>|Vt|

+- Working of CMOS Inverter

+    o  when Vin is ‘high’ and equal to ‘vdd’, PMOS turns 'OFF'and NMOS turns 'ON' and Vout is 0 (open switch). o  when Vin is ‘low’ and equal to ‘0V’, PMOS turns 'ON' and NMOS turns 'OFF' and Vout is Vdd (closed switch).